George Ruddenklau: Life in New Zealand

 In June 1864, Ruddenklau was elected president at the annual meeting of the Licensed Victuallers' Association.
 In December 1864, a gas network was installed in Christchurch, and the City Hotel was one of the first premises that made use of the new source of light.
 Only two months later, Ruddenklau had to defend a breach of the Public House Ordinance for failing to keep the entrance lamp of his hotel lit during the prescribed hours.
 On this occasion, the proprietor got cautioned by the resident magistrate Charles Bowen, but in September 1866, he was fined NZ£1 for the same offence.
 In August 1866, Ruddenklau enlarged the City Hotel premises.
 He engaged his fellow Christchurch city councillor, architect Samuel Farr, to design an adjacent brick building facing Colombo Street.
 Upstairs, a billiard room was fitted with a table acquired from John Thomas Peacock, one of the richest people in Christchurch.
 In 1867, Ruddenklau was one of the founders of the Canterbury Brewing, Malting and Distilling Company that was to be chaired and directed by George Oram, the eldest of five brothers working in the hotel industry.
-Ruddenklau retired from business in August 1869 and sold his hotel to John William Oram, a second-oldest of the Oram brothers (Matthew Oram, the son of their third brother, was their nephew).
+Ruddenklau retired from business in August 1869 and sold his hotel to John William Oram, the second-oldest of the Oram brothers (Matthew Oram, the son of their third brother, was their nephew).

 In late 1871, Ruddenklau was the founder of the German Benefit Association.
 The object of the association was for Germans to support each other during times of sickness or distress.
 With those objectives closely related to religion, it wasn't long before it was proposed to build a church for German Protestants.
 Funds were raised by a committee presided by Ruddenklau, and in November 1872, the foundation stone of the German Church was laid.
 Ruddenklau travelled to Germany in February 1873 and among other duties, he found a pastor and arranged transport for the three bells that the church building committee had requested from the German Chancellor, Otto von Bismarck.
 Ruddenklau returned with a pastor, Rev. L. Lohr, on the Rakaia in April 1874, and the church was formally opened on 14 May 1874.
 The bells arrived later that month, but a new bell tower had to be built, and it was not before Christmas Eve of 1874 that the bells were inaugurated.